+This feature is supported only on QLE2690, QLE2692, QLE2694, and QLE2694L Adapters.
 You must run the RDP test from a switch with firmware as follows:

-- Brocade switches: FOS version 7.4.x or later. - Cisco switches: NX-OS version 8.2.1 or later
+Brocade switches: FOS 9.1.1 or laterCisco switches: NX-OS 8.2.1 or later

 All of Marvell's management tools support running the RDP test.
-For information about running the RDP test from the host server, see the user's guide for your Marvell adapter's management tool in "Related Materials" on page xii.
+For information about running the RDP test from the host server, see the user's guide for your Marvell adapter's management tool in "Related Materials" on page xiii.